Found out something here about Sylvia Burwell that's going to fascinate you folks.

 This is a preemptive action, too, to guarantee she sails through.

-I'm sure it's the strategy.
+I'm sure it's the strategery.

-And by announcing the strategy, it's like you telling somebody, I know how you're gonna act, I know what you're gonna do, and so to prove you're wrong, they don't do it.
+And by announcing the strategy, it's like you telling somebody, I know how you're going to act.

 Well, here you go.

-They nominate this woman, and we know you Republicans.
+And we know you Republicans.

-And they don't even oppose, and his letters sail through.
+And they don't even oppose.

-And in that way the regime gets exactly what they want.
+And in that way, the regime gets exactly what they want.

-It was office of management budget.
+It was Office of Management Budget.

 So there's no way she's not going to be confirmed.

-She can be very smart and take a token innocent question, act profoundly offended by it, maybe storm off and walk out.
+She can be very smart and take a token innocent question, act profoundly offended by it, maybe storm off and walk out, all to create the picture that she's being mistreated.

 But this is an NBC piece from 2013, October.